acheronx0577/JavaScript-Random-Background-Color-Changer/README.md

-# 🎨 JavaScript Random Background Color Changer
+# 🎨 Random Background Color Changer

-A simple web app that changes the background color to a random dark tone every time you click the button.
-Perfect for practicing basic **DOM manipulation**, **arrays**, and **JavaScript events**! ⚡
+A simple web app that changes the background to random dark colors with each click.

----

 ## 🎓 Certification